Goldritter/kilithikadya/README.md

                         :sustained 1 :wounds 3 :lethal? true :damage 2 :ap -2)
 ```

-The Inner Companions choose to strike witht their Greatswords so they have 6 * 4 = 24 attacks) with a skill of 3+, a strenght of 6, AP -2, Damage 2 and Sustained 1 as well lethal.
+The Inner Companions choose to strike witht their Greatswords so they have 6 * 4 = 24 attacks, with a skill of 3+, a strenght of 6, AP -2, Damage 2 and Sustained 1 as well lethal.
 The Tyranid warriors have a toughness of 4 with 3 wounds and a save value of 4+.
 <details>
  <summary>Huge output </summary>